hubertus65/IndustrialControlSystems/README.md

  - Replaced illegal used of conditional component with legal use to make library compatible with Modelon Impact
  - Removed an illegal use of noEvent()-oeprator in when-clause
  - All models compile and give smoke-test-sensible results in Modelon Impact.
+ - Fixed typo, TrasferFunction to TransferFunction